unixorn/works-with-home-assistant/README.md

 If the device can be reflashed to make it independent of internet servers, please add that to that entry's notes column.

-### Things to think about before picking a platform
+### Things to think about before choosing between WiFi, Zigbee and Z-Wave

 Read [Zigbee and WIFI Cooexistence](https://www.metageek.com/training/resources/zigbee-wifi-coexistence.html) on Metageek for more details, but Zigbee can interfere with 2.4GHz WIFI, Z-Wave doesn't.
 And since a lot of WIFI IOT gear seems to only work on 2.4GHz, you may want to go Z-Wave if you're just starting to buy equipment.